Skip to main content

 Decile Performance

-Higher-scored metros consistently outperform their state benchmark.
-The pattern holds across both 1-year and 3-year horizons, with monotonic separation between deciles.
+Higher-scored metros consistently outperform their state benchmark over the 3-year horizon, with monotonic separation between deciles.

 3-Year Returns